jscott965/EAIO/Readme.md

 # Usage

-This project includes a CMake project.
-It has a dependency on the EASTL and EAAssert target.
+You can build using the provided CMake project.
+It depends on EASTL and EAAssert.
 If you do not include these targets, one will be provided from test/packages/EASTL as a git submodule.

-You must have defined EASTL_CORE_ALLOCATOR_ENABLED=1 UTF_USE_EATRACE=0 UTF_USE_EAASSERT=1
+You must have defined UTF_USE_EATRACE=0 UTF_USE_EAASSERT=1